panCtrlV/bigDataStat-book/chapter1.md

   * Data model

     When we are performing ad hoc analysis, a suitable representation of the underlying analytical objects along with the converion tools will be very helpful.
-For example, ADAM provide is the set of Avro schemas for bioinformatics study.
+For example, ADAM provide is the set of Avro schemas for genomics analysis.
 Once data is converted into the corresponding Avro schemas, many large-scale computations become relatively easy to express and distribute.[^Avro_schema_example]

     <font color='red'>TODO: What are the difference and relationship between these two? -- It (Parquet) is largely based on the underlying data storage format used in Google’s Dremel system (see “Dremel: Interactive Analysis of Web-scale Datasets” Proc.
 VLDB, 2010, by Melnik et al.), and has a data model that is compatible with Avro, Thrift, and Protocol Buffers.</font>